morjaradat/reading-note-401/Readings:Ethics/read42b.md

 * Do you agree or disagree with these articles?
   * No ,I Don't agree with these articles because I don't know the truth .
 * What stuck out to you specifically from each article?
-  * we should be ue our knowledge not to military things but for the sake of good.
+  * we should be use our knowledge not to military things but for the sake of good.

 # Ethics in Technology